RolandDreger/indesign-word-import/README.md

 <img width="922" alt="download_zip" src="https://user-images.githubusercontent.com/19747449/173639516-21f37b19-e104-4904-ba95-b74c64877275.png">

-Put the unzipped folder with all files in into the script folder of InDesign and start it from the script panel via double click.
+Put the unzipped folder with all files in into the script folder of InDesign and start the script **importDoxc.jsx** from the script panel via double click.

 # What's the difference?